darkzeroman/Notes/MachineLearning/ProgrammingCollectiveIntelligence.md

 Like all supervised methods, Bayesian classifier is trained with examples (which hold an item's features and the classification for that item).

 The classifier keeps track of all the features it has seen so far, along with numerical probabilities that the features are associated with a particular classification.

-Add More
+After going through the training set, there are probabilities that a document about a certain category will contain a given word.

 Trained classifier is nothing more than a list of features along with their associated probabilities.
 So no need to store original data like instance based methods.

 ### Classifying

+Need to combine the feature probabilities into a single probability for an entire item.

 ` Pr(Cat | Doc) = Pr(Doc | Cat) * Pr(Cat)`

 ` Pr(Doc | Cat) = Pr(Word1 | Cat) * Pr(Word2 | Cat) * … `

-Add More
+The category which has a higher score for Pr(Cat|Doc) is the predicted category.

 ### Strengths and Weaknesses